• KCI(Korea Citation Index)

 Addenda

-(Date of Enforcement) These regulations shall come into force February 28, 2020, the date the reslution was made at the meeting of the Board of Directors.
+(Date of Enforcement) These regulations shall take effect on April 3, 2026, the date of approval by the Board of Directors.